Mirae Asset Global Investments Co. Ltd. Cuts Stake in Linde plc (NYSE:LIN)

 Mirae Asset Global Investments Co.
 Ltd. lowered its stake in shares of Linde plc (NYSE:LIN – Free Report) by 0.9% in the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 125,551 shares of the basic materials company’s stock after selling 1,096 shares during the period.
 Mirae Asset Global Investments Co.
 Ltd.’s holdings in Linde were worth $47,839,000 as of its most recent filing with the Securities & Exchange Commission.

-Several other large investors also recently bought and sold shares of LIN.
-Guardian Wealth Advisors LLC purchased a new stake in Linde during the 1st quarter valued at about $25,000.
-GoalVest Advisory LLC grew its stake in Linde by 6,500.0% during the 2nd quarter.
-GoalVest Advisory LLC now owns 66 shares of the basic materials company’s stock valued at $25,000 after acquiring an additional 65 shares in the last quarter.
-Strengthening Families & Communities LLC grew its stake in Linde by 51.9% during the 1st quarter.
-Strengthening Families & Communities LLC now owns 82 shares of the basic materials company’s stock valued at $29,000 after acquiring an additional 28 shares in the last quarter.
-Manitou Investment Management Ltd. purchased a new stake in Linde during the 1st quarter valued at about $29,000.
-Finally, FWL Investment Management LLC purchased a new stake in Linde during the 4th quarter valued at about $30,000.
+A number of other institutional investors and hedge funds have also modified their holdings of the stock.
+BlackRock Inc. increased its stake in shares of Linde by 8.8% during the first quarter.
+BlackRock Inc. now owns 34,287,378 shares of the basic materials company’s stock worth $12,187,106,000 after purchasing an additional 2,768,390 shares in the last quarter.
+State Street Corp grew its stake in Linde by 1.9% during the 1st quarter.
+State Street Corp now owns 19,984,243 shares of the basic materials company’s stock valued at $7,103,185,000 after acquiring an additional 372,780 shares in the last quarter.
+FMR LLC grew its stake in Linde by 2.4% during the 1st quarter.
+FMR LLC now owns 13,066,483 shares of the basic materials company’s stock valued at $4,644,351,000 after acquiring an additional 303,502 shares in the last quarter.
+Geode Capital Management LLC grew its stake in Linde by 1.1% during the 1st quarter.
+Geode Capital Management LLC now owns 9,335,306 shares of the basic materials company’s stock valued at $3,313,068,000 after acquiring an additional 102,291 shares in the last quarter.
+Finally, Price T Rowe Associates Inc. MD grew its stake in Linde by 33.7% during the 1st quarter.
+Price T Rowe Associates Inc. MD now owns 9,056,224 shares of the basic materials company’s stock valued at $3,218,946,000 after acquiring an additional 2,282,620 shares in the last quarter.
 Hedge funds and other institutional investors own 80.98% of the company’s stock.

 Linde Announces Dividend

-The company also recently disclosed a quarterly dividend, which will be paid on Monday, December 18th.
-Shareholders of record on Monday, December 4th will be given a $1.275 dividend.
-This represents a $5.10 dividend on an annualized basis and a dividend yield of 1.25%.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, December 18th.
+Shareholders of record on Monday, December 4th will be issued a dividend of $1.275 per share.
 The ex-dividend date of this dividend is Friday, December 1st.
-Linde’s dividend payout ratio is presently 42.11%.
+This represents a $5.10 dividend on an annualized basis and a yield of 1.25%.
+Linde’s dividend payout ratio (DPR) is presently 42.11%.

 Analysts Set New Price Targets

 Several analysts recently issued reports on the stock.
-JPMorgan Chase & Co. upped their price objective on shares of Linde from $400.00 to $420.00 in a research note on Friday, July 28th.
-BMO Capital Markets boosted their target price on shares of Linde from $418.00 to $421.00 and gave the company an “outperform” rating in a report on Monday, October 30th.
-Morgan Stanley reiterated an “overweight” rating and issued a $420.00 target price on shares of Linde in a report on Tuesday, August 1st.
-HSBC boosted their target price on shares of Linde from $416.00 to $440.00 and gave the company a “buy” rating in a report on Monday, August 7th.
-Finally, Mizuho boosted their target price on shares of Linde from $382.00 to $410.00 in a report on Monday, July 31st.
+Argus upped their price objective on shares of Linde from $440.00 to $463.00 and gave the company a “buy” rating in a research note on Tuesday, August 1st.
+Morgan Stanley reaffirmed an “overweight” rating and set a $420.00 price objective on shares of Linde in a research note on Tuesday, August 1st.
+BMO Capital Markets upped their price objective on shares of Linde from $418.00 to $421.00 and gave the company an “outperform” rating in a research note on Monday, October 30th.
+Barclays boosted their target price on shares of Linde from $400.00 to $450.00 and gave the company an “overweight” rating in a report on Friday, July 28th.
+Finally, JPMorgan Chase & Co. boosted their target price on shares of Linde from $400.00 to $420.00 in a report on Friday, July 28th.
 One analyst has rated the stock with a hold rating and eleven have assigned a buy rating to the company.
 According to MarketBeat, Linde currently has an average rating of “Moderate Buy” and an average price target of $424.50.

 Linde Profile